llewellyn-sl/writer-onboarding/starlight/src/content/docs/guides/tower-docs/mkdocs.md

 Once the PR has been merged to master in nf-tower-cloud and the docs-deploy workflow has successfully copied the content across to nf-tower-docs, we can [publish](./publish.md) to the master site.

-The Tower documentation project relies on [mike](https://squidfunk.github.io/mkdocs-material/setup/setting-up-versioning/) for content versioning, [Material-insiders](https://git.seqera.io/) for a number of custom theme features and social cards, and a number of MkDocs plugins (source: [docs README](https://github.com/seqeralabs/nf-tower-cloud/blob/master/docs/README.md)).
+The Tower documentation project relies on [mike](https://squidfunk.github.io/mkdocs-material/setup/setting-up-versioning/) for content versioning, [Material-insiders](https://git.seqera.io/) for custom theme features and social cards, and a number of MkDocs plugins.

 - Material-insiders requires access to the [Seqera Gitea](https://git.seqera.io/) repository.
 Once your account has been created, generate an access token to use in your local [MkDocs](./mkdocs.md) build: